Wood Filler for Decks: Why It Fails and What to Do Instead 4.5/5 (77)

 1. Replace the Board

-In rare cases where board replacement isn’t possible, a two-part epoxy can stabilize rotted spots or corners.
-The catch: it must be top-coated with a solid color deck stain or paint to hide the repair.
+In rare cases where board replacement is not possible, a two-part epoxy can stabilize rotted spots or corner breaks.
+The catch is that it must be top-coated with a solid color deck stain or paint to hide the repair.
 Never expect epoxy to blend with a clear or semi-transparent finish.
+Ranger Patch by Gulf Synthetics is the epoxy-based product I use in those situations.

 Common Scenarios and Pro Fixes